Excited Crowds Go Out on First Saturday in DC Without Most COVID-19 Restrictions

-People are coming back to the bars and restaurants as D.C. lifts all capacity and social distancing restrictions on most businesses.
+People are coming back to the bars and restaurants as D.C. lifts all capacity and social distancing restrictions on most businesses and entertainment venues.

-In Adams Morgan, it’s looking a little more like pre-pandemic life.
+In Adams Morgan, things are looking a little more like they did pre-pandemic.
 People are on the street (many walking without masks), restaurants have tables full inside and out and live music fills the air.

+"As long as we see people happy, the businesses are going to start opening up again and receiving the money they've been missing for a while," one man said.
+"So I think this is just a great indicator of the world reopening."

 And if you’re fully vaccinated, you’re no longer required to wear a mask inside in most situations.